Is Sugar causing you Skin Aging?

 Moreover, skin becomes drier and less elastic, causing wrinkles, sagging, and a dull appearance.

-In fact, our bodies are oxidizing all the time and antioxidants help us overcome that.
+In fact, our bodies are oxidising all the time, and antioxidants help us overcome that.
 In different colours of fruit and vegetables, you'll find different antioxidants.

 While it is not recommended to eliminate sugar entirely from your diet.
-It is good to control your sugar intake in the diet and limit it to not more than the recommended amount (25g).
-Your body can handle lower intake without much effects on skin and body functions.
+It is good to control your sugar intake in the diet and limit it to not more than the recommended amount (25 g).
+Your body can handle a lower intake without many effects on skin and body functions.
 Added sugars should make up not more than 10% of your daily calorie intake.

 Added sugars are the ones you need to limit.
 Naturally occurring sugars are found in milk (lactose) and fruit (fructose).